-An area where we most often see companies failing in their marketing is around measurement of their efforts and the return they’re getting.
+An area where we most often see companies failing in their marketing is around the measurement of their efforts and the return they’re getting.

 Attribution is notoriously very difficult to get right.
 There are many different models (first click, last click, a sliding scale) and none of them are perfect.

-But don’t let the desire be perfect get in the way of getting something good enough.
+But don’t let the desire to be perfect get in the way of getting something good enough.
 Some knowledge is better than none, and perfect doesn’t exist.

 As Mark Twain is once purported to have said, “There are three kinds of lies: Lies, Damned Lies, and Statistics”.

-Establishing a cadence of measurement and looking at results and trends over long enough of a time horizon will give you a much clearer picture of how well your channels are performing.
+Establishing a cadence of measurement and looking at results and trends over a long enough of time horizon will give you a much clearer picture of how well your channels are performing.
 In light of seasonality, it is imperative that you look at as long of a time horizon as possible in order to avoid making long term decisions off of short term data.